-The good news is that with a little know-how, introducing your fish in a tank can be a pretty painless experience for them.
+With a little know-how, the good news is that introducing your fish in a tank can be a pretty painless experience for them.

 Before you even head to the store to buy your new fish, there are some steps you can take at home to ensure a safe haven awaiting your new pal.